BirdeeHub/nixCats-nvim/README.md

 #### For getting me started:

-Many thanks to Quoteme for a great repo to teach me the basics of nix!!!
+Many thanks to Quoteme for a great repo to teach me the basics of Nix!!!
 I borrowed some code from it as well because I couldn't have written it better.

 [utils.standardPluginOverlay](https://github.com/BirdeeHub/nixCats-nvim/blob/main/utils/autoPluginOverlay.nix) is copy-pasted from [a section of Quoteme's repo.](https://github.com/Quoteme/neovim-flake/blob/34c47498114f43c243047bce680a9df66abfab18/flake.nix#L42C8-L42C8)